What is ARFID?

 Aversive

-Another type of the ARFID eating disorder is Aversive.
-Individuals whose food refusal is related to the Aversive type may experience on fear-based reactions.
+Another type of this eating disorder is aversive.
+Individuals whose food refusal is related to the aversive type may experience on fear-based reactions.
 Aversive ARFID evokes a fear of choking, nausea, vomiting, pain and/or swallowing, forcing the individual to avoid the food altogether.

 Restrictive

-Individuals who experience Restrictive ARFID may show signs of little-to-no interest in food.
-Restrictive ARFID can make one forget to eat altogether, show signs of a low appetite or get extremely distracted during mealtime.
-Another symptom of Restrictive includes extreme pickiness of foods, resulting in limited intake.
+Individuals who experience restrictive ARFID may show signs of little-to-no interest in food.
+This type can make one forget to eat altogether, show signs of a low appetite or get extremely distracted during mealtime.
+Another symptom of restrictive ARFID includes extreme pickiness of foods, resulting in limited intake.

 Adult ARFID

-Symptoms of ARFID not only take place in children and adolescents; in fact, many adults can show signs of ARFID.
-Individuals with ARFID in their adult years may still have symptoms that were experienced in their adolescent years and can be categorized as Avoidant, Aversive or Restrictive types of ARFID.
+Individuals with ARFID in their adult years may still have symptoms that were experienced in their adolescent years and can be categorized as avoidant, aversive or restrictive type.
 ARFID symptoms in adults can include selective or extremely picky eating, food peculiarities, texture, color or taste aversions related to food.

 Lack of interest in food

-Although ARFID can affect individuals of any gender or age, this eating disorder can be more common in children and adolescents.
-One warning sign of ARFID is the lack of interest in food.
+Although ARFID can affect individuals of any age, this eating disorder can be more common in children and adolescents.
+One warning sign is a strong lack of interest in food.

 Fear-based food restriction

-Children who show symptoms of ARFID might avoid certain foods out of fear of texture, smell or appearance, [1] or construct feelings of fear that a certain food may cause them to vomit/feel sick or choke.
+Children with ARFID might avoid certain foods out of fear of texture, smell or appearance, [1] or construct feelings of fear that a certain food may cause them to vomit/feel sick or choke.

 Limiting food intake

-Children who experience ARFID can generally limit their food intake for an array of reasons.
+Children who experience this eating disorder can generally limit their food intake for an array of reasons.
 As explained above, this can be due to a certain fear of food, but it can also come in the form of fasting behaviors.[2]

 Inflexible eating behaviors